Louis Brandeis: Nomination and confirmation to the Supreme Court

 According to the legal historian Scott Powe, much of the opposition to Brandeis's appointment also stemmed from "blatant anti-semitism."
 Taft would accuse Brandeis of using his Judaism to curry political favor, and Wickersham would refer to Brandeis's supporters and Taft's critics as "a bunch of Hebrew uplifters."
 Senator Henry Cabot Lodge privately complained, "If it were not that Brandeis is a Jew, and a German Jew, he would never have been appointed".

 Those in favor of seeing him join the court were just as numerous and influential.
 Brandeis had many friends who admired his legal acumen in fighting for progressive causes.
 They mounted a national publicity campaign that marginalized anti-semitic slurs in the legal profession.
 Supporters included attorneys, social workers, and reformers with whom he had worked on cases, and they testified eagerly on his behalf.
 Harvard law professor Roscoe Pound told the committee that "Brandeis was one of the great lawyers" and predicted that he would one day rank "with the best who have sat upon the bench of the Supreme Court."
 Other lawyers who supported him pointed out to the committee that he "had angered some of his clients by his conscientious striving to be fair to both sides in a case."

 In May, when the Senate Judiciary Committee asked the Attorney General to provide the letters of endorsement that traditionally accompanied a Supreme Court nomination, Attorney General Thomas Watt Gregory found that there were none.
 Wilson had made the nomination on the basis of personal knowledge.
 In reply to the committee, Wilson wrote a letter to the chairman, Senator Charles Culberson, testifying to his own personal estimation of the nominee's character and abilities.
 He called his nominee's advice "singularly enlightening, singularly clear-sighted and judicial, and, above all, full of moral stimulation."
 He added:

 A month later, on June 1, the Senate confirmed his nomination by a vote of 47 to 22.
 Forty-four Democratic Senators and three Republicans (Robert La Follette, George Norris, and Miles Poindexter) voted in favor of confirming Brandeis.
 Twenty-one Republican senators and one Democrat (Francis G. Newlands) voted against his confirmation.
 He was sworn into office on June 5, 1916.

 Supreme Court tenure

-Brandeis served on the court for twenty-three years.
+Brandeis served on the U.S. Supreme Court for 23 years.
 On the court, Brandeis continued to be a strong voice for progressivism.
 He is widely regarded as one of the most important and influential justices in the history of the United States Supreme Court, often being ranked among the very "greatest" justices in the court's history.

 Some have criticized Brandeis for having, as a judge, evaded issues related to African-Americans, since he did not author a single opinion on any cases about race during his twenty-three year tenure, and consistently voted with the court majority including in support of racial segregation.